 - Skipping games.
 I was an avid skipper as a child, but not a single rhyme comes to mind but I’m sure that your children will be able to get you up to speed on the latest playground songs.

 Sandpits for small children are great fun.
-As well as buckets and spades give them bottles, cups, teapots and other things that they can put sand into and pour out.
+As well as buckets and spades give them bottles, cups, teapots, and other things that they can put the sand into and pour out.

 Make a Den